By Antoni Slodkowski

 Goldman Sachs estimated the hit to ANA's annual operating profit could be up to $40 million if the grounding of its 17 Dreamliners drags on through March.
 The plane makes up close to a tenth of ANA's fleet and is crucial to its growth strategy.

 A spokesman for the airline said ANA remained committed to the Dreamliner.
-"The Boeing 787 is an absolutely wonderful aircraft and we will spare no effort to get it back in the air safely as soon as possible," said Hideya Oishi.
+"The Boeing 787 is an absolutely wonderful aircraft and we will spare no effort to help it get back in the air safely as soon as possible," said Hideya Oishi.

 Separately, Japan's transport ministry said a fuel leak on another JAL-operated 787 last week was due to a malfunction in a drive mechanism that controls a valve.
 It said the British company that makes the valve was investigating.
 The ministry declined to name the firm.

 The use of new battery technology is among the cost-saving features of the 787, which Boeing says burns 20 percent less fuel than rival jetliners using older technology.